 5. Destroy Unwanted Pests

 You can kill insects with rubbing alcohol by simply spraying them using a spray bottle.
 You can also spray rubbing alcohol on your mattress, for example, to kill insects such as bed bugs.
-I do not recommend spraying rubbing alcohol on wood furniture, any type of flooring, or yourself (including your clothing).
+We do not recommend spraying rubbing alcohol on wood furniture, any type of flooring, or yourself (including your clothing), unless you really have to,

 6. Soothe Mosquito Bites